1. Basin Overview

-The United States initiated this federal court action to determine the water rights of the Zuni Tribe in 2001, after the state court general stream adjudication was dismissed for lack of prosecution by the State.
-Most of the Navajo lands within the Zuni River Basin are in the Ramah Chapter, but some District 16 lands are also within the Basin.
-The Navajo Nation intervened in the adjudication in 2002.
+In 2001, the federal government initiated a federal court action to determine the water rights of the Zuni Tribe after the state court general stream adjudication was dismissed for lack of prosecution by the State.
+Most of the Navajo lands within the Zuni River Basin include Ramah Chapter and some areas of Grazing District 16.
+In 2002, the Navajo Nation intervened in the adjudication.
 Two subproceedings within the adjudication address the Zuni and Navajo claims, and while both subproceedings are active, the Zuni claims will be litigated first.
-The United States filed a Complaint and Statement of Claims on behalf of the Nation in 2012 and the Nation’s Supplemental Complaint was filed April 30, 2013.
-The Nation is engaged in preliminary settlement negotiations with the United States, the Zuni Tribe, and the State of New Mexico, and technical study of the hydrology of the basin by the parties is ongoing.
-Documents can be found at the adjudication website:
+In 2012, the United States filed a Complaint and Statement of Claims on behalf of the Nation and in 2013, the Nation’s Supplemental Complaint was filed.
+Since 2017, New Mexico, Zuni, and Navajo parties have continued to develop a model capable of assessing impacts of proposed water uses to assist settlement and administrative initiatives.